Find Cheap Auto Insurance Quotes in Your Area

 - Contact the leasing company, if you lease your car

-The quicker you do all of these things, the faster and smoother the process will be.
-After a total loss designation, the car is usually taken by your insurance company, which then notifies the DMV that the car has been totaled.
-Depending on the state, the car will be declared "salvage," and any buyers who specialize in salvaging vehicles can purchase the car from the company.
+The quicker you do all of these things, the faster and smoother the process will go.
+After a total loss designation, the car is usually taken by your insurance company, which then notifies the department of motor vehicles that the car has been totaled.
+Depending on the state, the car can be declared "salvage," and any buyers who specialize in salvaging vehicles can purchase the car from the company.

-If you want to keep the totaled car — for example, to repair it or for sentimental reasons — your company can allow it.
+If you want to keep the totaled car — for example, to repair it or for sentimental reasons — your insurance company may allow it.
 If you go that route, you'll get less cash.
-Your payment will be the ACV minus the value of the car as salvage.
-Though totaled, a salvage car will still have some value in its parts and potential to be restored.
-Geico tells customers to also be aware that some states prevent drivers from keeping total loss vehicles, while others will require you to obtain a certificate that states the car is salvage.
+Your payment will be the actual cash value, minus the value of the car as salvage.
+Even totaled, a salvaged car will still have some value in its parts and the potential to be restored.
+Geico tells customers to be aware that some states prevent drivers from keeping total loss vehicles, while others will require you to obtain a certificate that states the car is salvaged.